Walker acknowledges sending $700 check to woman who alleges he paid for abortion but denies it was for that purpose

 Republican Georgia Senate nominee Herschel Walker acknowledged in a new interview that he sent a $700 check to a woman who alleges the money was provided to reimburse her for an abortion, though Walker denies the check was for that purpose.

+"It doesn't matter whether it's my signature or not," Walker said, before examining the document with reading glasses on and concluding, "Yes, that's my check."

-Before that, Walker -- when first shown the check -- said it wasn't relevant and suggested that, because he and the woman had a child together, the money wasn't necessarily meant for what she is alleging.
+When first shown the check, Walker said it wasn't relevant and suggested that, because he and the woman had a child together, the money wasn't necessarily meant for what she is alleging.

 "This is still a lie, because she's the mother of my child," Walker said.
 "I have no idea what that could be for."

+A survey released by Quinnipiac University earlier this month, and conducted after the allegations emerged, found Warnock with 52% support among likely voters to 45% for Walker, about the same as in a poll from mid-September.

-Walker also told NBC News that former President Donald Trump called him after the candidate's debate with Democratic Sen. Raphael Warnock.
+Walker also told NBC News that former President Donald Trump called him after the candidate's debate with Warnock.
 Asked whether Trump would come to Georgia to campaign with him ahead of the November election, Walker demurred.

 "Oh, if I needed him, he'll come," Walker said.